Note: Please DO NOT Respond via Comment anywhere on this site

 The successful applicant would ideally have the following qualifications:

-- Minimum of 18 years of age and recently enrolled in a college-level program in marine biology, biology, zoology, or related field
+- Minimum of 18 years of age and recently enrolled in an undergraduate or graduate program in marine biology, biology, zoology, or related field

 - Strong interest in the marine environment and conservation

 - Basic proficiency in MS Access, Word, Excel, and Picture Manager